2023 Best Legal Professions Master's Degree Schools in Texas

 Top Texas Schools for a Master's in Legal Professions

-Our 2023 rankings named The University of Texas at Austin the best school in Texas for legal professions students working on their master’s degree.
-Located in the city of Austin, UT Austin is a public school with a very large student population.
+Our analysis found The University of Texas at Austin to be the best school for legal professions students who want to pursue a master’s degree in Texas.
+Located in the city of Austin, UT Austin is a public school with a fairly large student population.

 Explore all the Best Legal Professions Schools in the Southwest Area or other specific states within that region.